 The town was incorporated in 1925 and still has some of the greatest live oak trees of any place in the state.

-The city was planned and developed in the 1920s as a Mediterranean Revival golf course community and many of the original homes and buildings from that era are still prominent in the scenery as you drive around town.
+The City of Temple Terrace was planned and developed in the 1920s as a Mediterranean Revival golf course community.
+Many of the original homes and buildings from that era are still prominent in the scenery as you drive around town.

 The city gets its name from the Temple Orange, named after William Chase Temple, who at one time owned the Pittsburgh Pirates and was the first president of the Florida Citrus Exchange.

 The terrace part of the name comes from the way the land along the Hillsborough River was prepared for the original citrus plantings.

 The largest orange grove in the world, 5,000 acres, surrounded the original development.

 The town was developed around the Temple Terrace Golf and Country Club.

 The layout of the golf course has changed very little since it was first built in the mid 1920s.
 It is a 6,414 yard par 72 course and the town is designed so that many of the homes have golf course views.

 The design is different than most modern golf course communities in that the front of the houses face the golf course fairways and greens because of the boulevard layout of the streets.

 Modern developments usually have the rear of the house facing the golf course because you can get more lots that way.